Fuerteventura: Hydrology

-In the winter months, up to 80% of the rainwater flows unused into the ocean, as there is no vegetation to capture the water (also due to overgrazing by free-ranging goats near the coast).
+In the winter months, up to 80% of the rainwater flows unused into the ocean, as there is no vegetation to capture the water, due to overgrazing by free-ranging goats near the coast.
 The mountain forests, which were still present in the 19th century, were all chopped down.
 Instead, there are many desalination plants (running on electricity) which produce the required amount of freshwater on the island.
-The tourists on the island use about double the amount of water as the native inhabitants of Fuerteventura.
-Causes are the filling of swimming pools, watering hotel gardens and washing towels.
+The tourists on the island use about double the amount of water as the native inhabitants of Fuerteventura, through the need to fill swimming pools, water hotel gardens and wash linens.

 Geology

-Fuerteventura is the oldest island in the Canary Islands dating back 20 million years to a volcanic eruption from the Canary hotspot.
-The majority of the island was created about 5 million years ago and since then has been eroded by wind and precipitation.
+Fuerteventura is the oldest island in the Canary Islands, dating back 20 million years to a volcanic eruption from the Canary hotspot.
+The majority of the island was created about 5 million years ago and, since then, has been eroded by wind and precipitation.
 On the seabed off the west coast of the island rests an enormous slab of bedrock 22 km long and 11 km wide, which appears to have slid off the island largely intact at some point in prehistory, similar to the predicted future collapse of Cumbre Vieja, a geological fault on another Canary Island, La Palma.
 The last volcanic activity in Fuerteventura occurred between 4,000 and 5,000 years ago.

+Topography

+Fuerteventura's highest elevations are concentrated in the Jandía Massif at the southern end of the island, within the Jandía Natural Park.
+The three tallest peaks all sit along the same ridge of the massif: